suddenlyGiovanni/coding_challenge--hello_fresh/README.md

 Bonus points

 - You wrote unit tests for your JavaScript
-- Your application is a SPA
+- Your application is an SPA
 - You wrote server side code instead of using a utility application like `http-server`
 - You implement actual endpoints for the requests to the server